May 19-21, 2025

 5:30 PM - 7:30 PM

-Join us at the Pacific Offshore Wind Summit's Welcome Reception to kickstart your Summit experience with networking opportunities galore.
+Join us on the Convention Center's Outdoor Terrace for the Pacific Offshore Wind Summit 2025 Welcome Reception to kickstart your Summit experience with networking opportunities galore.
 Connect with industry pioneers, policymakers, and experts in an informal setting while enjoying refreshments and forging valuable connections that will enhance your Summit journey.

 7:00 AM - 8:00 AM